 Soldering creates the strongest and most durable seal for copper pipes, but it requires precision.
 Many DIY repairs fail due to simple soldering errors.
 One of the biggest mistakes is forgetting to apply flux, a paste that cleans the metal and helps the solder flow evenly into the joint.
 Another common issue is using the wrong amount of solder; too little creates a weak seal, while piling on too much can create drips inside the pipe that obstruct water flow.
 It’s also crucial to heat the fitting, not the solder itself, allowing the hot metal to draw the solder into the joint.
 Mastering these soldering techniques is key to a leak-proof connection.

-When Is It Time to Call a Professional?
+When Should You Call a Professional?

 Tackling a home repair yourself can be incredibly satisfying, but it’s also important to know when a project is out of your league.
 When it comes to plumbing, a small mistake can lead to major water damage, turning a simple fix into a costly headache.
 So, how do you know when to put down the tools and pick up the phone?